 For crispier tikkis, add enough oil to cover the outer layer of the tikkis.
-Cook tikkis for 8-10 minutes on low flame, turning occasionally until evenly browned on both sides.
+Cook tikkis for 8-10 minutes on low flame, occasionally turning until evenly browned on both sides.

 Kacche Kele Ki Tikki

-- 2 small Raw Banana
+- 2 small Plantains (Raw Banana)

 - 2 medium Potatoes